 Tuition and Financial Aid

 Students are charged tuition and course fees based on the number of hours they are enrolled each semester.
-More details about tuition as well as living expense estimates can be found at the University Bursar’s website.
+More details about tuition can be found at the University Bursar’s website.
 Information about total cost of attendance can be found at the University’s Office of Financial Aid website.

 In addition to tuition and fees, students should be prepared for the following program costs: